vundyalaavinash/react-Seat-Charts/README.md

+# Work In Progress

-# jQuery Seat Charts
+# React Seat Charts

-### jQuery Seat Charts (JSC) is a full-blown seat map library.
+### React Seat Charts (RSC) is a full-blown seat map library.
 It will generate an accessible map, legend, handle mouse & keyboard events and finally give you powerful selectors to control your map.

 [Simple demo map](http://jsc.mm-lamp.com/)